0n3W4y7ick3t/blog/content/posts/cloudflare-domain.md

 series = ""
 +++

-akashiya.moe now points to this blog!
+akashiya.blog now points to this blog!

 Cloudflare is truly easy to use even for someone like me at my first time buying a domain and set up DNS, stuff like that.